x02736345-ai/x02736345-ai/README.md

 Here are some ideas to get you started:

-- 🔭 A minha cor favorita
+- 🖌️ A minha cor favorita
+  R:Verde Kentucky
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...